How Should AI Safety Benchmarks Benchmark Safety?: Dealing with Safety Construct Coverage

 \section{Dealing with Safety Construct Coverage}

-The Rumsfeld matrix shown in Fig.~\ref{fig:rumsfeld} offers a useful lens for examining which risks AI safety benchmarks evaluate and which they systematically neglect.
+To examine which risks AI safety benchmarks evaluate and which they systematically neglect, we apply the Rumsfeld matrix as an organizing lens (illustrated in Appendix~\ref{app:rumsfeld}, Figure~\ref{fig:rumsfeld}).
 Following previous work on AI safety engineering~\cite{wisakanto2025adapting}, we adapt the matrix along two epistemic dimensions: \textit{Awareness} (whether we are conscious of a risk) and \textit{Understanding} (whether we possess empirical knowledge or verified failure modes).
 This yields four quadrants: \textit{known knowns} (empirically verified risks we actively monitor), \textit{known unknowns} (anticipated emergent behaviors we do not yet fully understand), \textit{unknown knowns} (theoretical risks or documented phenomena not currently identified in practice), and \textit{unknown unknowns} (entirely unforeseen behaviors for which no prior data exists).
-Detailed definitions and examples distinguishing these categories are provided in App.~\ref{app:rumsfeld}.
-As shown in left panel of Fig.~\ref{fig:figure1}, mapping 210 benchmarks to this uncertainty framework reveals a pronounced imbalance.
+Detailed examples distinguishing these categories are provided in Appendix~\ref{app:rumsfeld}.
+As shown in left panel of Figure~\ref{fig:figure1}, mapping 210 benchmarks onto this framework reveals a pronounced imbalance.